Caulking a Window: A How-To Guide

 Once you’ve selected the best caulk for your home, follow these best practices:

-- To avoid sealing in moisture, make sure the area is dry.
+To avoid sealing in moisture, make sure the area that needs window caulking is dry.
 It is best to apply caulk during dry weather with low humidity.
+Experts generally recommend it be above 40-45 degrees, as well.

-- Apply caulk to all joints in the window frame, and the joint where the frame and wall meet.
+Apply caulk to all joints in the window frame, and do not forget the joint where the frame and wall meet.

 Replacement windows are typically well-sealed, so interior caulking is often optional.
-Instead, homeowners should pay attention to sealant is around the frame, where the window fits into the wall opening.
+Instead, homeowners should pay attention to sealant around the frame where the window fits into the wall opening.

 Windows typically come in standard sizes, but when replacing a window, the wall is often altered for the new model.
 Sealing those gaps is vital to your home’s comfort and energy consumption.
 Talk to your window replacement contractor about any questions or concerns you may have.